Nargeshdb/ResourceLeakDocker/README.md

 This file describes the artifact for "Lightweight and Modular Resource Leak Verification", which will be published at ESEC/FSE 2021.
-The artifact contains the implementation of the tool ("Plumber", section 7) and the case study programs used in the experiments in section 8.
+The artifact contains the implementation of the tool ("Resource Leak Checker", section 7) and the case study programs used in the experiments in section 8.

 The artifact contains a Docker environment to ease reproduction.
 You